Swirrl/grafter-docs/_howto/210_convert_cell_level_values.md

 Mapc function allows you to transform and modify each cell differently.

-Let's take a basic CSV:
+Let's take a basic dataset:

 ![Data Screenshot](/assets/210_convert_cell_level_values_0.png)

-{% highlight CSV %}

-" Grafter ", "csv", 4

-{% endhighlight %}

 We would like to remove blanks on the first cell (trim function), uriify the second one and let the third one identical.